Immigration Attorney Helps You Win an Investor Green Card

 How long does it take to get an investor green card?

 Compared to other ways to get a green card, investing in a business can be a somewhat faster way to obtain a green card and achieve permanent residency.
-The processing times have varied over the last several years from as little as four months to more than one year, depending on USCIS caseload.
-Our experienced immigration attorney works to push your petition through as quickly as possible.
+The processing times have varied over the last several years from as little as four months to more than two years, depending on USCIS caseload.
+I work to push your petition through as quickly as possible.

-Contact us today for help obtaining an investor green card
+Contact me today for help obtaining an investor green card

-At Adams & Liming, LLC, we focus on helping you obtain residency swiftly.
-If you encounter a problem with your application, we fix it.
-Contact us at 614-488-2053 or online to schedule a free 15-minute consultation.
-Our Columbus office, at 1335 Dublin Road, Suite 104D, is open from 9 a.m. to 6 p.m., Monday through Friday, with after-hours appointments available as needed.
+At the Law Offices of Roxi A. Liming, I focus on helping you obtain residency swiftly.
+If you encounter a problem with your application, I fix it.
+Contact me at 614-324-9118 or online to schedule a consultation.
+My Columbus office is open from 9 a.m. to 6 p.m., Monday through Friday, with after-hours appointments available as needed.